John Money: Sex reassignment of David Reimer

 David Reimer's case came to international attention in 1997 when he told his story to Milton Diamond, an academic sexologist, who persuaded Reimer to allow him to report the outcome in order to dissuade physicians from treating other infants similarly.
 Soon after, Reimer went public with his story, and John Colapinto published a widely disseminated and influential account in Rolling Stone magazine in December 1997.
-This was later expanded into The New York Times bestselling biography As Nature Made Him: The Boy Who Was Raised as a Girl (2000), in which Colapinto described how—contrary to Money's reports—when living as Brenda, Reimer did not identify as a girl.
+This was later expanded into the bestselling biography As Nature Made Him: The Boy Who Was Raised as a Girl (2000), in which Colapinto described how—contrary to Money's reports—when living as Brenda, Reimer did not identify as a girl.
 He was ostracized and bullied by peers (who dubbed him "cavewoman"), and neither frilly dresses nor female hormones made him feel female.

 In July 2002, Brian was found dead from an overdose of antidepressants.
 In May 2004, David committed suicide by shooting himself in the head with a sawed-off shotgun at the age of 38.
 According to his mother, "he had recently become depressed after losing his job and separating from his wife."

-Money argued that media response to Diamond's exposé was due to right-wing media bias and "the antifeminist movement."
+Money argued that media response to Diamond's exposé was due to right-wing media bias and "the antifeminist movement".
 He said his detractors believed "masculinity and femininity are built into the genes, so women should get back to the mattress and the kitchen".
 However, intersex activists also criticized Money, stating that the unreported failure had led to the surgical reassignment of thousands of infants as a matter of policy.
 Privately, Money was mortified by the case, colleagues said, and as a rule did not discuss it.
 Money's colleague, Richard Green, defended Money's handling of the Reimer case, as a decision made under accepted medical knowledge of the time.

+The 2025 documentary The Secret of Me argues that Money continued to present the anonymous "John/Joan" case as evidence of successful childhood sex reassignment in the 1975 book Sexual Signatures, despite evidence available to his clinical team that Reimer was experiencing serious difficulties and resisting the female identity assigned to him.
+The documentary connects the continued circulation of these claims to the adoption of similar treatment protocols for children with intersex traits.
+Its principal subject, intersex activist Jim Ambrose, underwent genital surgery in infancy, was raised as a girl and was not informed of his original anatomy or medical history until early adulthood.